KrishnaKabi04/Linux_device_driver/README.md

 ## Testing

-Finally, in the benchmark directory, the benchmark program cab be compiled using ``make`` command.
+Finally, in the benchmark directory, the benchmark program can be compiled using ``make`` command.
 The run.sh script should be used ("source ./run.sh") in the benchmark folder to test and validate implementation.

 After succesfully making the files, the benchmark will contain four user programs: